-You have already created a folder and webpage with the relative path of: 115/index.html.
+You have already created a folder with your assignment page and banner.
 In the following steps, you will upload it to the server.
 Your web page will serve as a menu for me to grade your assignments for the remainder of the semester.

 General rules for prepare your files: